kroitor/gjk.c/README.md

     // get furthest point of second body along the opposite direction size_t j = indexOfFurthestPoint (vertices2, count2, negate (d));

-    // Minkowski sum the two points to see if bodies 'overlap' return sum (vertices1[i], -vertices2[j]); // a + (-b) = c }
+    // return the Minkowski sum of two points to see if bodies 'overlap' return sum (vertices1[i], -vertices2[j]); // a + (-b) = c }
 ```